Tuesday, April 6, 2021

 -dog friendly, on leash, no trash or poop bags available

--snacks and water are always a must for kids on hikes
+-snacks and water are always a must for kids on hikes. make sure to use the restrooms before your adventure as there are no toilets nearby

 -room is limited at the top of the cave